Securitisation as a Credit Risk Diffuser

 Supervision and Sanctions Regarding Disclosure Obligations

-Pursuant to Articles 22 and 32 of the Securitisation Regulation, non-compliance with the transparency obligations stipulated by Article 7 of the Securitisation Regulation might be penalised with administrative sanctions and remedial measures, without prejudice to the right of Member States to impose criminal sanctions pursuant to Article 34 of the Securitisation Regulation.
-Member States shall inflict sanctions in the event of negligence or intentional infringement of disclosure obligations, which should be effective, proportionate and dissuasive.
-In particular, the competent authorities designated by Member States are entitled to impose:
+Pursuant to Articles 22 and 32 of the Securitisation Regulation, non-compliance with the transparency obligations stipulated by Article 7 of the Securitisation Regulation might be penalised with administrative sanctions and remedial measures, without prejudice to the right of member states to impose criminal sanctions pursuant to Article 34 of the Securitisation Regulation.
+Member states shall inflict sanctions in the event of negligence or intentional infringement of disclosure obligations, which should be effective, proportionate and dissuasive.
+In particular, the competent authorities designated by member states are entitled to impose:

 Moreover, the Securitisation Regulation confers supervisory responsibilities over the securitisation activities upon the European Securities and Markets Authority (ESMA).
 ESMA carries out the determination and design of the reporting requirements, forms the content of the STS notification, maintains a list of all STS securitisations, and oversees securitisation repositories and co-operation between the competent authorities.

 The Prospectus Regulation comprises mandatory principles and rules regulating the content, format, approval and publication of securities that are offered to the public.
-Through its implementation, the EU has attempted to grapple with divergent approaches on information disclosure which could fragment the internal capital market and protect investors by removing information asymmetries between them and the issuers.
-The Prospectus Regulation has direct applicability to EU Member States and ensures that public offerings are executed in a uniform manner throughout the EU.
+Through its implementation, the EU has attempted to grapple with divergent approaches on information disclosure, which could fragment the internal capital market and protect investors by removing information asymmetries between them and the issuers.
+The Prospectus Regulation has direct applicability to EU member states and ensures that public offerings are executed in a uniform manner throughout the EU.

-Risk Retention Requirement under Article 6 of the Securitisation Regulation
+Risk Retention Requirement Under Article 6 of the Securitisation Regulation

 The risk retention requirement set out in Article 6 of the Securitisation Regulation applies to all types of securitisations and works to align the interests of the parties involved in the securitisation processes and the institutional investors.
 The article requires, as a minimum, the originator, sponsor or the original lender to retain, on an ongoing basis, a material net economic interest in the securitisation of not less than 5%.
 That interest shall be measured at the origination and shall be determined by the notional value for off-balance sheet items.

-For the purposes of risk retention:
+The following applies for the purposes of risk retention.